-The audiologist may then ask you to wear a headband with a vibrating pad that sends sounds to the cochlea in your inner ear on both sides of your head.
-The cochlea turns sounds into nerve impulses and sends them to your brain, which reads the vibrations as sounds.
+You may need to wear a headband with a pad that sends vibrations to your inner ear, which sends sounds signals to your brain.
 Again, you’ll be asked to press a button each time you hear something.

 The results of your hearing tests are plotted on a special chart or graph called an audiogram.
-This is used to help your audiologist find the most suitable hearing aid or treatment for you.
-Your audiologist will discuss your test results with you.
-He or she will advise you if a hearing aid is likely to help, or if a different treatment will be more beneficial.
+This helps your audiologist find the best hearing aid or treatment for you.

-A hearing aid is made up of a microphone, amplifier and speaker.
-The microphone picks up sound and converts them into electrical signals that are sent to the amplifier.
+Hearing aids are small devices that you wear in or behind your ear.
+They’re made up of a microphone, amplifier and speaker.
+The microphone picks up sound and converts this into electrical signals that are sent to the amplifier.
 The amplifier makes the sounds louder and sends them to your ear through the speaker.

-Hearing aids won’t make your hearing perfect.
-They will help you hear everyday sounds like the telephone, doorbell and kettle boiling.
+Hearing aids won’t make your hearing perfect, but they’ll help you hear everyday sounds more clearly.

 Analogue hearing aids